$1.225 Billion Discover Merchant Card Fee Settlement

 Claim Deadline: May 18, 2026

 During this time, eligible class members—End Merchants, Merchant Acquirers, and Payment Intermediaries—can submit claim forms and required documentation through the official settlement portal.
-Final approval will be determined after the claims process closes.
+Final approval will be determined after the claims process closes in May 2026.

 What is Next for the Discover Class Action?